j-bunk/managed-by-j/README.md

 #### ➕ Commit Types

-Branches are prefixed with the following codes to denote their purpose:
+Commits are prefixed with the following codes to denote their purpose:

 - `feat[-XX]/`: Implementation of feature or enhancements/optimizations.
-- `fix[-XX]/`: A fixes for bugs and basic refactoring.
+- `fix[-XX]/`: Fixes for bugs and basic refactoring.

 #### ❗ Commit Message Format

-*This specification is simplified version of the [AngularJS commit message format][https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#].*
+*This format is a simplified version of the [AngularJS commit message format](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#).*

 ```
 <type>: <short summary>